-The Commission is required by law to audit Presidential campaigns that accept public funds.
+Federal law requires the Commission to audit every political committee established by a candidate who received public funds.
 In addition, the Commission audits a committee when it appears not to have met the threshold requirements for substantial compliance with the Federal Election Campaign Act.
-The audit determines whether the committee complied with limitations, prohibitions and disclosure requirements.
+The audit examines whether the committee complied with the limitations and prohibitions on contributions and disclosure requirements.

 Audits of political committees

-Committees authorized by candidates are the principal campaign committees or any other political committees authorized by:
+Authorized committees are committees authorized by candidates to receive contributions or make expenditures on their behalf.
+They include principal campaign committees as well as any other political committees authorized by:

 Unauthorized committees are committees that are not authorized by a candidate.
-They include party committees, political action committees (PACs), and separate segregated funds (PACs connected to labor organizations, corporations, trade/membership associations, or cooperatives).
+They include party committees, nonconnected political action committees (PACs), separate segregated funds (PACs connected to labor organizations, corporations, trade/membership associations, or cooperatives) and delegate committees.

 Publicly financed committees are authorized committees of presidential candidates who receive public funds from the U.S. Treasury for use in connection with the candidate's primary election campaign, the general election campaign, or both.